 Courtney Weikle-Mills is an expert on children’s literature of the eighteenth and nineteenth centuries.
 Specific research and teaching interests include early American studies, transatlantic and early Caribbean studies, citizenship studies, readership and literacy, justice and ethics, and the history of the book.

 Her first book, Imaginary Citizens: Child Readers and the Limits of American Independence, 1640-1868 (Baltimore: Johns Hopkins UP, 2013), won the Children's Literature Association's Honor Book Award for an outstanding book published in 2013.
-Her most recent essay, on children's poetry written by the first published black poet in the Americas, Jupiter Hammon, appears in Who Writes for Black Children?: African American Children's Literature Before 1900 (Eds.
-Anna Mae Duane and Kate Capshaw Smith, University of Minnesota Press).
-Her work can also be found in The Oxford Handbook of Children's Literature, Early American Literature, and American Periodicals.
+Her most recent essay, "The Obscure Histories of Goosee Shoo-shoo and Black Cinderella: Seeking Afro-Caribbean Children's Literature in the Nineteenth Century," appeared in volume 47 of Children's Literature.
+Her work can also be found in Who Writes for Black Children?: American Children's Literature Before 1900, The Oxford Handbook of Children's Literature, Early American Literature, and American Periodicals.

-She is currently working on a new book tentatively titled, "Little Hands and Mouths: Children’s Literature, Commerce, and Relationality in the Early Atlantic World,” which traces the children's literature's relationship to Atlantic trade, the circulation of British and American children's literature in the early Caribbean, and the early development of Caribbean children's culture.
+She is working on a new book tentatively titled Little Hands and Mouths: Children’s Literature and the Ethics of Relation in the Early Atlantic World, which traces children's literature's relationship to Atlantic trade, the circulation of British and American children's literature in the early Caribbean, and the development of "global" children's literature.

 She is also the creator of a new collaborative digital project with Sreemoyee Dasgupta and Gabriela Lee called Round the Globe: Travel Routes of Children's Literature, which investigates how children’s literature’s history was shaped by transnational trade, colonization, and evangelism, as well as diverse local responses and innovations.